Roof Leak Detection in Florida Homes (Step-by-Step Guide)

-This guide will show you how to detect a roof leak in your Florida home.
+This guide will show you how to perform roof leak detection and identify a roof leak in your Florida home.
 Some leaks are easy to spot in the attic, but others take more effort.
 That’s why we created this helpful guide.

 These practices can apply to a property whether it’s a commercial property or residential; the same practices apply.